Login

 Exceptionally well

-What did your students find in your community that they hadn’t noticed before and what sparked that discovery? how we could use other things (like old broken things) again for something new
+What did your students find in your community that they hadn’t noticed before and what sparked that discovery?
+They didn't know a lot about food manufacturing and hadn't thought a lot about where their food comes from.

 Helpful Report

-What are three words that describe the activities in this kit?
-Engaging, informative, Helpful
+What are three words that describe the activities in this kit? a different taste!

 How effective was the resource in fostering critical thinking about food waste issues?